Tmeister/dotfiles/claude/commands/commit.md

 Analyze current git changes and generate an appropriate conventional commit: **$ARGUMENTS**

-**Flags:**
-- `--no-review`: Skip confirmation and commit immediately
-- If `--no-review` is not provided, show the commit message and ask for confirmation

 1. **Analyze Git Status and Changes**

    ```bash
    # Check staged changes
    git status --porcelain